UF-OCR/sip-mobile/README.md

 ## Known Issues
 - Navigation Bar Disappears on any iOS version greater than iOS 15
-- Dark Mode is not Optimized for iOS
 - Back Button Animation Plays two Different Animations